 It is important that when we develop digital products and services, we respect human rights and ensure they are developed in a safe, secure and ethical way.
 We also know that digital will not always suit everyone all of the time and therefore understand that digital must be a choice.
 In some situations, face to face interaction or a blended approach, combining digital and face to face will be more appropriate.

 Citizen engagement, including working with service users in the design, development and delivery of health and care services is also central to our approach.
 By engaging with people in this inclusive way we are much better placed to fully understand and meet the health and care needs of the people of Scotland.
-To find out more about our work on citizen engagement see (link to citizen engagement).
+To find out more about our work on citizen engagement click here.

 Digital skills and innovation in health and care

 The success of digital transformation in Scotland is entirely reliant on people’s ability to know when, why and crucially how to use digital.
 Our Strategy has a strong focus on ensuring that our health and care workforce have the digital skills and capabilities required to operate in this rapidly accelerating digital environment.
 A programme of work is being undertaken by the directorate to ensure that the health and care workforce not only have the technical skills to work digitally but also are equipped with the knowledge and skills necessary to engage effectively with service users via digital means.
 For further information see our Digital Workforce section.